kathlem2/Final/README.md

 ## Overview

 ## Execution
+1. Run `bundle install`
-1. Run `rails server`
+2. Run `rails server`
-2. Wait for a tcp port to be listed (ex.
+3. Wait for a tcp port to be listed (ex.
 "127.0.0.1:3000")
-3. Open Firefox and go to the listed tcp port
+4. Open Firefox and go to the listed tcp port

 ## Design Decisions